Luca Galantini graduated in Law with a thesis in History of the German Constitutional Law at the University of Parma.

 He was Executive at the Ministry of Foreign Affairs – Expert Adviser for the European policies – at the Secretariat of the Minister of Foreign Affairs.

-He was Expert Adviser at the Ministy of Foreign Affairs – Secretariat of the Minister of Foreign Affairs – for the European policies.
-He was legal adviser at the Italian Presidency– Technical Support Team for European Institutional Reforms – for the drafting of European Constitution Treaty.
+He was Legal Adviser at the Italian Presidency of the Council of Ministers – Technical Support Team for European Institutional Reforms – for the drafting of European Constitution Treaty.

 He was professor of History of Modern Law and Political Institutions at the European University of Rome.